oh-my-fish/plugin-docker-machine/README.md

 ## Usage
-To access the default Docker machine, simply run `docker` and it will automatically connect to the default Docker machine.
-You can specify the default machine name by overriding `$DOCKER_MACHINE_DEFAULT`:

-    $ set -gx DOCKER_MACHINE_DEFAULT dev
+To set the current Docker machine, use the `use` subcommand:

+    $ docker-machine use mymachine
+    $ docker-machine active
+    mymachine

+To switch back to the local machine, you can use the `unset` subcommand:

-    $ docker info
+    $ docker-machine unset
-    $ echo $DOCKER_MACHINE_NAME
+    $ docker-machine active
-    dev

-The default machine name is `default`.
+    No active host found

 See the [Docker Machine][docker-machine] documentation for full details on how to use `docker-machine`.